wandafulworld/Cayley_Tree/README.md

 in our understanding of Cayley trees.
 This has been developed as part of the research of [Prof. Tomáš Bzdušek](https://www.physik.uzh.ch/en/groups/bzdusek/team.html) team on the topological order of hyperbolic lattices.

 Core functionalities:
-* Seven Cayley tree variations have been implemented (see below), whereof five can be solved for their adjacency spectrum to almost arbitrary sizes using what is called "Mahan's approach".
+* Seven Cayley tree variations have been implemented, whereof five can be solved for their adjacency spectrum to almost arbitrary sizes using what is called "Mahan's approach".
 * Each tree has been built on a [networkx](https://networkx.org/) graph object, allowing to experiment on it with the full power of the graph theoretical tools implemented in networkx
 * Each tree comes with out-of-the-box adjacency spectrum solvers and plotting options.